privateprep/coding-space-website/src/pages/programs/experience-level.md

           #### Ages 8-14, co-ed

           In our Advanced course, students will learn JavaScript, the language of the web, through creating advanced projects in WoofJS, our JavaScript learning platform, and web-based games, animations, and applications in JavaScript, HTML, and CSS.
-As students grow their skills, they’ll rely less and less on our curricular guide rails and move towards self-directed learning where they’ll work with front-end and back-end technologies, experimenting with new languages and platforms to bring their ideas to fruition.
+As students grow their skills, they’ll rely less and less on our curricular guide rails and move towards self-directed learning where they’ll work with front-end and back-end technologies, experimenting with new languages like Python or Java to bring their ideas to fruition.
 Students should come in with experience in JavaScript or other text-based languages.
   - type: buttons
     bgColor: "#faf6ee"
     fgColor: "#eec11a"